flyitalyadsb/new_receivers_notifier/README.md

 # Fly Italy ADS-B New Receivers Notifier

 A Python tool designed to send email notifications about user updates in an ADS-B network.
-This tool reads from a list of peers, detects changes and sends an email report detailing the differences.
+This tool reads from a list of peers, detects changes and sends an email every day report detailing the differences.

 ## Prerequisites